DavidJenei94/warpaint-motivation/README.md

 The Warpaint Motivation is fully free, however if you enjoy using it you can support my work with a small donation on the following link: https://paypal.me/WarpaintVision (Please mention the name of the app: "Warpaint Motivation" and choose the option "donate to a friend" for less paypal fees).

 Please leave a review if you like the watch face!
-In case of any issues please check the FAQ section below and the following 'Garmin devices support' sheet: https://docs.google.com/spreadsheets/d/1j0OmzTjzIc9nzAGclR-g87UA_Xr875As2goZkQ10z9s/edit?usp=sharing.
+In case of any issues please check the FAQ section below and the following 'Garmin devices support' sheet about the compatible features: https://docs.google.com/spreadsheets/d/1j0OmzTjzIc9nzAGclR-g87UA_Xr875As2goZkQ10z9s/edit?usp=sharing.
 If your issue is not described in any of these places, feel free to send me a message via 'Contact Developer' option.

 ### Features:
 - Time, Date, Seconds and AM/PM indicator in the center